|Site Map | Bulletin Home | Temple University|

 Summer Study Away programs are also an important feature of the school's special programs.
 Realizing the inestimable value of direct contact with professionals and other experts, the School of Media and Communication offers an annual summer seminar in London on British Mass Media.
 These seminars are offered for graduate and undergraduate credit and can be an integral part of a student's coursework.

-Temple Dublin is a month-long program offered by the School of Media and Communication which allows students to experience the old and the new Dublin within a challenging academic experience.
-The two-course program includes a foundational course on Irish Identity taught by a Dublin professor and a course on Irish media and arts taught by the school's faculty director.
+Temple Dublin is a five to six week-long program offered by the School of Media and Communication which allows students to experience the old and the new Dublin within a challenging academic experience.

 Temple South Africa is a new 6-week program as of summer 2011.
-This program offers students an opportunity to produce journalistic and documentary narrative or to conduct media research.
-The journalism option will allow students to experience what it would be like to work as a foreign correspondent in South Africa.
-The research option will offer students an opportunity to conduct research on topics related to mass media, communication technologies, politics, culture and economics in southern Africa.
-The program was suspended in 2012, but it is expected to continue in 2013.
+This program offers students an opportunity to produce journalistic and documentary narrative, a body of photographic work, or to conduct media research.
+The journalism production option allows students to experience what it would be like to work as a foreign correspondent in South Africa.
+The photography track offers students an opportunity to work alongside South African photography students and receive training and mentoring from experienced South African photographers, and then work on a project related to a social issue, all organized through the Market Photo Workshop in Johannesburg.
+The research option offers students an opportunity to conduct research on topics related to mass media, communication technologies, politics, culture, and economics in southern Africa.

 SMC is also in the process of developing new Study Away programs.
 Check with the Study Away advisor for information on these developments.
 Current information on the SMC programs listed here is available from SMC Study Away at 215-204-2677 or 215-204-6535.